-The top places to go sledding in Champaign-Urbana
+The top places to go sledding in the Champaign-Urbana area

-Grab your sleds because snow — presumably, at some point — is coming!
+Grab your sleds because snow is coming!
 Find all of our favorite sledding hills for families in Champaign, Urbana and beyond

 To those who say Champaign-Urbana is just too flat for sledding, we say pshaw!
 There are tons of great options when you’re looking for a place to take your kids sledding.